secureblue/secureblue.dev/content/FAQ.md

 Extensions in Trivalent are disabled by default, for security reasons, it is not advised to use them.
 If you want content/ad blocking, that is already built into Trivalent and enabled by default.
 If you require extensions, you can re-enable them by disabling the `Disable Extensions` toggle under `chrome://settings/security`, then restart your browser (this toggle is per-profile).
 \
 \
-If the extension you installed doesn't work, it may be because it requires JavaScript Just-In-Time (JIT).
-We enable WebAssembly without JIT through an interpreter called DrumBrake, and this should help with extension compatibility.
+If the extension you installed doesn't work, it may be because it requires JavaScript Just-In-Time Compilation (JIT).
+WebAssembly without JIT is enabled on secureblue through an interpreter called DrumBrake, and this should help with extension compatibility.
 \
 To re-enable JavaScript JIT for an extension, visit `chrome://extensions`, under the extension with the issues, go `Details -> Site Settings`, then scroll to `JavaScript optimization & security` and flip to allow.
 If the extension continues to not work, try reinstalling the extension.